reema0814/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

 > **Tip**: Use the Power BI Desktop *Dataflows connector* to connect directly to the data transformations done with your dataflow.
 >
-> You can also make additional transformations, publish as a new dataset, and distribute with intended audience for specialized datasets.
+> You can also make additional transformations, publish as a new dataset, and distribute with the intended audience for specialized datasets.
 >
 >![Power BI data source connectors](Images/pbid-dataflow-connectors.png)